-You’ll need to provide a negative COVID-19 result from a test taken no more than 72 hours (three days) before your flight to the U.S. departs.
+You’ll need to provide a negative COVID-19 result from a test taken no more than three days before your flight to the U.S. departs.

-The CDC’s order states it must be either a nucleic acid amplification test (NAAT) or an antigen test to qualify.
+The CDC’s order states it must be either a nucleic acid amplification test (NAAT), like a PCR test, or an antigen test to qualify.
 And it must have information to verify the results, including the name and contact details of the lab, clinic, hospital, or healthcare personnel that performed the test.

 The CDC is leaving it up to airlines to enforce these testing requirements, so you’ll have to show your airline either a paper or digital test result at boarding.
 Without a qualifying test result, you will be denied boarding for your flight (and could face criminal penalties).